Journal

 When to seek external clarity

 If allocation conflict stalls execution, outside facilitation can force explicit tradeoffs and a decision-ready portfolio.
+Use Clarity Sprint when the stakes touch runway or growth strategy.
+Use Decide Now if the first job is screening whether the decision is active enough to require intervention.

 Bottom line